As we all know, energy is a hot topic in many different

 American citizens, we need to make informed choices about any and all factors

+that might affect our country.
 This includes energy demand and energy

 policy!
 If we are to be good, solid American citizens, we need to educate